Jimmydalecleveland/webpack-starters/README.md

 Here are some other things this project supports:

 - .jsx file extensions, and importing them without adding the extension
+- importing `.css` files into javascript files.
+- importing images (including `.svg`) through `import` syntax in javascript and `url()` syntax in css.
+- automatically inlining images less than 8kb (webpack default, which is configurable) into the javascript bundle output.
+Anything over 8kb will be created as a resource file in the final output folder.

 ## Start using for a new project, or playground